 It is my great pleasure to extend to you a very warm welcome to Raffles World Academy (RWA).
-This Curriculum Guide provides information about the curriculum, our approach to teaching and learning in Grade 1 and tries to answer many of the questions that you may have.
+This Curriculum Guide provides information about the curriculum, our approach to teaching and learning in grade 1 and tries to answer many of the questions that you may have.
 If you do not find answers to your questions, please do not hesitate to speak to your child's teacher, and if you still have questions contact any one of the following members of the leadership team for further clarification:

-- Dr. Armeena Tabassum(armeenat@rwadubai.com): Vice principal and head of primary school (PRE KG-G5) - Ciske Louw (ciskel@rwadubai.com) Read Write Inc. and Early Years Coordinator - Mr. Daniel Allmark (daniela@rwadubai.com): head of assessment and deputy head academics upper primary (G3 G5) - Ms. Emily Hunton (emilyh@rwadubai.com): deputy head pastoral and administration - Ms. Yolanda Maccallum (yolandam@rwadubai.com): PYP Coordinator and Deputy Head Academics lower primary (G1 - G2) - Ms. Tessa Mcgee (tessam@rwadubai.com) Head of Inclusion
+- Dr. Armeena Tabassum(armeenat@rwadubai.com): Vice principal and head of primary school (KG1-G5) - Ms. Emily Hunton (emilyh@rwadubai.com): deputy head pastoral and administration - Ms. Yolanda Maccallum (yolandam@rwadubai.com): PYP curriculum coordinator and deputy head academics early years(KG1-G1)